-This comparative study consisted of 50 traffic police men who were not using breathing masks 50 age and BMI matched traffic police men who were using breathing masks 25 - 50 years [Table 1].
+This comparative study consisted of 50 bike riders who were not using breathing masks and 50 bike riders who were using breathing masks in the age group of 25 - 50 years [Table 1].
 The PEFR values were determined and compared between two groups.
-There was a significant reduction in the actual PEFR values in both the study groups when compared to predicted values (p < $0.001^{}$ ).
+There was a significant reduction in the actual PEFR values in both the study groups when compared to predicted values (p < 0.001).
 Secondly there was no statistically significant change in the actual PEFR values between the two study groups (p > 0.001) [Table 2].